Many-body correlations for nuclear physics across scales: from nuclei to quark-gluon plasmas to hadron distributions: Numerical validation of the linearized approximation

 I move to the lower panels of Fig.~\ref{fig:2}.
 For collisions of spherical nuclei, the exact results are

 while the perturbative expressions lead to

 The latter value points, thus, to a shortcoming of the perturbative formula.
 The parametric expectation for the covariance of $E$ and $\varepsilon_2^2$ is ${\rm cov} ( E, \varepsilon_2^2 ) = s^\prime_0 - s^\prime_1 \beta_2^3 \cos (3\gamma) $ \cite{Jia:2021qyu}.
 An analogous formula is likely to hold as well for ${\rm cov} ( E, \varepsilon_3^2 )$.
 The Monte Carlo results predict indeed a strong suppression of the covariance due to increasing $\beta_2$ \cite{Giacalone:2019pca,Giacalone:2020awm,Jia:2021wbq}.
 This is captured by the linearized formula, showing that this change involves indeed the connected three-point function of the density field.
 Second, one observes the leading contribution of $\gamma$ to this observable, with the correlator essentially flipping sign as one moves from prolate nuclei with $\gamma=0$ to oblate nuclei with $\gamma=60^\circ$.
 This effect is again captured by the connected three-point function, which does not however lead to a quantitative description of the exact ${\rm cov} (E,\varepsilon_2^2)$ result.
-One notes in addition that the suppression of ${\rm cov}(E,\varepsilon_3^2)$ is observed only when both $\beta_2$ and $\beta_3$ are turned on, an effect that is reported here for the first time.
+One notes in addition that the suppression of ${\rm cov}(E,\varepsilon_3^2)$ is observed only when both $\beta_2$ and $\beta_3$ are turned on.
 A residual dependence on $\gamma$ of ${\rm cov}(E,\varepsilon_3^2)$ is also partially captured by the perturbative formula.

 Figures \ref{fig:3} to \ref{fig:5} show results for collisions of nuclei with lower mass numbers.
 They illustrate the breakdown of the linearized expression as soon as the fluctuations of the system are dominated by the small nucleon number.
-In Fig.~\ref{fig:5}, for instance, ${\rm var}(E)$ and ${\rm skew} (E)$ for $A=16$ have little residual dependence on deformation parameters.
+In Fig.~\ref{fig:5}, ${\rm var}(E)$ and ${\rm skew} (E)$ for $A=16$ have little residual dependence on deformation parameters.
 The effect of $\gamma$ is in particular largely washed out.
 Concerning $\varepsilon_n\{2\}$, the perturbative formulas provide a good description of the Monte Carlo data down to $A=48$.
 At $A=16$, the value of the rms eccentricities is above 0.3 already for spherical nuclei, which engenders a significant error.
 Here the effect of the deformations is also largely washed out by the small nucleon number.
 However, small effects are captured by the perturbative calculations, in particular:

 meaning that these ratios cancel much of the theoretical error induced by the linearization.
 This may be relevant in the study of the aforementioned $^{20}$Ne nucleus.
 The peculiar shape of $^{20}$Ne leads to a $\approx 10\%$ enhancement of $v_2\{2\}$ in $^{20}$Ne+$^{20}$Ne collisions relative to $^{16}$O+$^{16}$O collisions \cite{inprep}.
 This comes from the ratio of the initial $\varepsilon_2\{2\}$ taken between these two systems, which could be thus captured by the perturbative formula from the computation of the two-body densities, $P_{2\perp}(\xi_i,\xi_j)$, which should be affordable to any \textit{ab initio} framework of nuclear structure.